MyNameIsCalvinDavis/MS17-010/README.md

 In the end, your silent customization from this script should come from the payload itself, which should be encoded / self cleaning / etc, and not rely on SMB or any services it may create to do that for you.

-TODO:
+TODO, by success:
-✅ Abstract out the payload sending code
+* ✅ Abstract out the payload sending code
    * New syntax: zzz_exploit.py IP payload.exe [pipe]
-✅ Experiment with different file types, expanding to BAT,PS files
+* ✅ Experiment with different file types, expanding to BAT,PS files
    * Doesnt work!
-❌ See what else the SYSTEM level services are able to execute ❌ Execute arbitrary commands directly in the shell, and not rely on a un/staged payload
+* ❌ See what else the SYSTEM level services are able to execute
+* ❌ Execute arbitrary commands directly in the shell, and not rely on a un/staged payload

 ## Original Description